-Development proposals summary
+Development proposals summary of process

 The Education Authority or anyone representing a school can make a DP.